mmontalbo/grim_rust/grctl/README.md

 - Launchers open append-only log files and run a background reaper that removes state and records the process exit code.
-- Scenario and check wrappers run under `cargo run` so the shared logging and timeout handling stay consistent across runs.
+- Scenario wrappers run under `cargo run` so the shared logging and timeout handling stay consistent across runs.
 - All orchestration commands accept `--timeout`.
 Passing `--timeout 0` disables the guard when longer sessions are unavoidable.